CY-Marowak/FlightTicketProject/README.md

 # Flight Ticket Tracker

-A flight ticket tracker that tracks the flight prices from time to time and notifies user while prices are lower.
+An application that tracks the flight prices from time to time and notifies user while prices are lower.

 ## How It Works